marouan-boumchahate/FBU_CPU/README.md

 ### Verilog Code

-The Verilog code can be simulated using a Verilog simulator *https://avionchip.com/virtualfpga/* The code *fbCPU_MONM_Grp.v*
+The Verilog code can be simulated using a Verilog simulator *https://avionchip.com/virtualfpga/*

 ### PowerPoint Presentation

-The PowerPoint presentation in the `presentation` directory serves as a visual guide to understanding the Fenerbahce CPU project.
+The PowerPoint presentation in the `fbCPU_MONM_grp - Video` directory serves as a visual guide to understanding the Fenerbahce CPU project.
 Each slide explains different aspects of the project, from design choices to implementation details.

 ### Project Documentation